anrbn/GCP-Attack-Defense/README.md

 ```

 ## Phase III - Privilege Escalating via Cloud Function in Google Cloud Platform

+Whatever was researched and learned will all be put together to Escalate from a low privileged Service Account to a privileged Service Account.

 To Privilege Escalate via Cloud Function in Google Cloud Platform we'll be taking the path with least permissions required.
-- **Deploying the Cloud Function**
-  - Uploading the Code: Cloud Storage
-  - Method we'll be using: Cloud Function API (gRPC)
+From what we've seen, the only method that can let us do more with less permission is the Cloud Function API.
+We'll be calling the Cloud Function API via gRPC from this section on.
+Since we will be using gRPC it makes proper sense to put the tool into action.

+Scenario: An attacker has gained access to a Service Account key by exploiting a vulnerable CI/CD pipeline or through a successful phishing attack on a developer etc. He logged in with the key using the gcloud CLI and discovered that the service account has limited privileges.
+From here on out he can Privilege Escalate via various methods, one being Cloud Function.
+If he chooses to PrivEsc via Cloud Function, he will have two ways to do it.
+Either:
+- Deploy a New Cloud Function + Set an IAM Policy Binding to it.
-- **Setting IAM Policy Binding to the Cloud Function**
+- Update an Existing Cloud Function + Set an IAM Policy Binding to it (Optional).
-  - Method we'll be using: Cloud Function API (gRPC)

-or if a function exists already, you could just update it.
-- **Updating the Cloud Function**
-  - Updating the Code: Cloud Storage
-  - Method we'll be using: Cloud Function API (gRPC)
-- **Listing Info about Cloud Function** (Optional)
-  - Method we'll be using: Cloud Function API (gRPC)
+> Note: Why setting an IAM Policy Binding to an already exisiting function is optional because if a function already exists then chances are it is already invokable by authenticated or non-authenticated principals.
+The Function could be public which means anyone can access the function.
+But in some cases the function could be private which means only certain user, group or service account has access to the function.
+In that case you'd need to update the IAM Policy Binding to the Cloud Function.

-We'll be using the tool to Deploy, Update, List Details and Set IAM Policy Binding to the Cloud Function using Cloud Function API.
-We'll be calling the Cloud Function API using gRPC.
+We'll be using the tool to Deploy, Update, List Details and Set IAM Policy Binding to the Cloud Function using Cloud Function API (gRPC).
 Permissions required for Deploying a Cloud Function via Cloud Function API
 - `iam.serviceAccounts.actAs`
 - `cloudfunctions.functions.create`